What to know before you register

 Pete Soeken Award – The $100 prize for best woven item will be selected by votes of all registered participants.
 Eligible items include any handwoven item in the fashion show or individual display.
 The award was donated by family members in honor of the late Pete Soeken, who was an accomplished weaver and foundational KAWS member.

-Saturday Luncheon – This meal is included in your registration.
+Saturday Keynote & Luncheon – Gather for the keynote address “Finding My Voice in Fiber” by Molly Elkind, followed by the meal included in your registration.
 If you have any dietary restrictions, let us know on the registration form.
-Midday events will feature the keynote address by Molly Elkind.
-They will also include door prize drawings, time to view the displays and vote for your favorite guild table, fashion show item and woven item.
+Lunchtime activities also include door prize drawings, time to view the displays and vote for your favorite guild table, fashion show item and woven item.

 Closing – This isn’t the end of the day, but is the final formal gathering.
 Award winners will be announced, and the KAWS membership meeting will be held, to include election of officers.